Exciting mutual inclination in planetary systems with a distant stellar companion: the case of Kepler-108: Discussion

 Ivection resonance is very similar to evection resonance in that they both originate from the commensurability between the precession of the planets and the orbital motion of the binary.
 However, there are a few important differences between them.

 Table \ref{scalings} summarizes the key properties and scaling relations for ivection and evection resonances; properties for MMR are also given as reference.
 As shown in Table \ref{scalings}, evection resonance is a second-order resonance (i.e. with resonant term $\propto e_i^2$), with scalings identical to second-order ivection resonance.
 To quadrupole order of the binary perturbation potential, this is the only type of evection resonance; there is no evection counterpart of first-order ivection resonance or eccentric ivection resonance.
-If we want to find a first-order evection resonance, the resonant perturbation can only come from octuple or higher order interaction.
-As a result, the strength of the resonant interaction is reduced by a factor of $a_2/a_B$ (or $a_2/D$ if the binary eccentricity is large) compared to its ivection counterpart.

 The direction of migration required for resonance capture is also different for ivection and evection resonance.
-For ivection resonance, resonance capture requires $|\dot\Omega|/n_B$ to increase, which is achieved when planets migrate convergently or inward.
-Meanwhile, evection resonance capture requires $|\dot\varpi_i|/n_B<0$ (note that the apsidal precession rate $\dot\varpi_i >0$), which is achieved when planets migrate divergently or outwards (see the examples in \citealt{ToumaSridhar15}).
+For ivection resonance, resonance capture requires $|\dot\Omega|/n_B$ to increase, which requires planets to migrate convergently or inward.
+Meanwhile, evection resonance capture requires $|\dot\varpi_i|/n_B<0$ (note that the apsidal precession rate $\dot\varpi_i >0$), which requires planets to migrate divergently or outwards (see the examples in \citealt{ToumaSridhar15}).